 For a more classic, peaceful stroll, we often recommend Shinjuku Gyoen, one of Tokyo's most beautiful traditional gardens.

-If you love the outdoors or want to see the foliage in more natural settings, we’ll take you beyond the city to Lake Okutama or Mount Takao.
+If you love the outdoors or want to see the autumn leaves in more natural settings, such as the Fuji Five Lake area, Lake Okutama, or Mount Takao.

 Read more details on When and Where to Catch the Best Autumn Colors in Tokyo (2025)